atlonglastkibet/jav-nairobi/README.md

 **The Problem**: Nairobi's 136+ informal matatu routes serve as the city's transportation backbone, carrying 48-58% of daily commuters.
 Yet the system operates without standardized schedules, real-time tracking, or coordinated planning.
 Low-income neighborhoods like Kibera and Pipeline experience the longest wait times and most unreliable service.

-**The Gap**: Existing transit applications optimize purely for efficiency—fastest routes, shortest ETAs.
+**The Gap**: Existing transit applications optimize purely for efficiency-fastest routes, shortest ETAs.
 None optimize for **equity**, ensuring that underserved communities aren't algorithmically marginalized in route planning and resource allocation.

 **Our Solution**: By training machine learning models on comprehensive feature sets including population density, road connectivity, service patterns, and demographic characteristics, the system achieves **94% accuracy** in predicting stop quality while maintaining explicit focus on serving underserved communities.